 - For unhealthy people, A deductible is an amount a beneficiary must pay for their health care expenses before the health insurance policy begins to pay its share...., A copayment, also known as a copay, is a set dollar amount you are required to pay for a medical service...., and Coinsurance is a percentage of the total you are required to pay for a medical service. ... will make up the majority of their annual costs.

 Why Are Medicare Advantage Plans So Cheap?

-People who join a Medicare Advantage (MA) plan give up their Medicare Part A and Medicare Part B benefits, but they continue to pay their monthly Medicare Part B is medical coverage for people with Original Medicare.
-It covers doctor visits, specialists, lab tests and diagnostics, and durable medical equipment.
-Part A is for hospital inpatient care.... premium.
-Behind the scene, the Centers for Medicare & Medicaid Services (CMS) pays the private insurance companies for each beneficiary enrolled in one of their insurance plans.
+People who join a Medicare Advantage (MA) plan give up their Medicare Part A and Medicare Part B benefits, but they continue to pay their monthly Part B premium.
+Behind the scene, the Centers for Medicare & Medicaid Services (CMS) pays the private insurance companies for each A person who has health care insurance through the Medicare or Medicaid programs.... enrolled in one of their insurance plans.

 By no means are MA plans cheap.
 They are funded by the federal government through the Medicare program.
 Medicare payments to Advantage plans to fund Medicare Part A is hospital inpatient coverage for people with Original Medicare, whereas Part B is medical coverage for doctor visits, tests, etc.... and Part B benefits exceed $250 billion per year (approximately 33% of the total budget).

 Do you know the answer to these popular questions about Medicare Advantage Plans?

 The primary advantage is the monthly premium, which is generally lower than Medigap plans.
 The top disadvantages are that you must use provider networks and the copays can nickel and dime you to death.
 To discover all of the pros and cons of Medicare Advantage, read: What are the Advantages and Disadvantages of Medicare Advantage Plans?